Joc Pederson Player Props: Giants vs. Reds

 Joc Pederson At The Plate

-- Pederson has five doubles, two triples, eight home runs and 31 walks while batting .230.
+- Pederson is hitting .230 with five doubles, two triples, eight home runs and 31 walks.

+- In 57.9% of his 57 games this season, Pederson has picked up at least one hit.
+He's also had four multi-hit games.

-- He has scored in 47.4% of his games this year, with more than one run scored in 10.5%.
+- He has scored in 47.4% of his games this season, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.